 Wakizashi is a classic and elegant Japanese blade.
 It is smaller than the samurai sword, called a “kodachi sword” in the early 17th century.
-Samurais usually held both swords in tandem.
+Samurais usually held both swords in tandem, a tradition often compared as Wakizashi vs Katana in terms of size and function.
 The Wakizashi completed the katana blade’s task.

 What Are Some Useful Facts About Wakizashi Swords?